Mode-k flattening

 Flattening a (3rd-order) tensor.
 The tensor can be flattened in three ways to obtain matrices comprising its mode-0, mode-1, and mode-2 vectors.

-In multilinear algebra, mode-m flattening, also known as matrixizing, matricizing, or unfolding, is an operation that reshapes a multi-way array $\mathcal{A}$ into a matrix denoted by $A_{[m]}$ (a two-way array).
+In multilinear algebra, mode-m flattening, also known as matrixizing, matricizing is an operation that reshapes a multi-way array $\mathcal{A}$ into a matrix denoted by $A_{[m]}$ (a two-way array).

 Matrixizing may be regarded as a generalization of the mathematical concept of vectorizing.